 As many of you know; I love books!
 Each term we have a number of books which we will continue to read.
 We will also have a class novel which we will listen to whenever we get the chance.
 This helps the children to hear how stories should be read and broadens the range of books they are exposed to with more challenging vocabulary.
 We have been enjoying reading Oi Frog, Oi Dog, Oi Cat and Oi Duck-billed Platypus by Kes Gray.
 Next, we plan to read Claude in the City by Alex T. Smith.

 Our PE day is a TUESDAY and this term we have a number of sessions which are being led by Tim Fletcher, as part of the School’s Sports Partnership.
 We are working on multi-skills which feed into all sports.
 PE Kits are to be worn to school on our PE day with children bringing pumps in their school bag, if necessary.

 Forest schools and outdoor learning

-Please remember to provide your child with a named water bottle.
-This can be left in school
+Please remember to send your child to school with a named water bottle each day.

 Thank you for your continued support – By working together we can ensure the best outcomes for your child.

 The curriculum matrix for each class can be found on the school website and we are in the process of updating these to ensure they reflect any changes we have made to the curriculum.
 Our first topic title is, ‘Is it a bird?
 Is it a plane?
 No it’s…!’
 We will be learning about animal habitats, life cycles, food chains and a wide range of animals.
 Below is an overview of the key learning intentions for each area of the curriculum for the Autumn term.